registerguard/newsletter/README.md

 * I used [merge tags](http://kb.mailchimp.com/merge-tags/all-the-merge-tags-cheat-sheet) as much as I could but had to use the system date for the title, can't remember why at the moment.
 * "inline css" is helpful because some email clients won't read head style tags (ahem, Google).

-## Future Rob problems

-* Find a better way to organize all the newsletter scripts into a folder so they don't clutter the root